scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 ### Be consistent

-The use of a 7px baseline grid is implemented across the site at all viewports.
-This provides the backbone for Typographical line-height and padding as well as sizing and margins for all graphical elements.
+The use of a 7px baseline grid is implemented across the site.
+This provides the backbone for typographical line-height and padding as well as sizing and margins for all graphical elements.

-By defining a set or rules that determine spacing above and below common elements on the site, we set the vertical rhythm.
+By defining a set of rules that determine spacing above and below common elements on the site, we set the vertical rhythm.
 And this rhythm is ever more pertinent across mobile devices where users encounter much longer pages that often look very uniform compared to their desktop counterparts.

 Use the baseline grid as a guide, not a constraint.

 ## Typography